akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 * `globalData`: optional array of items to store data globally in the scene.
 Each element of the array has the following members:
 	* `type`: the name of the global data type.
-	* `data`: the data for the global data.
-What this member contains (e.g. a string or a dict with other members) depends on the instance data type.
+	* Remaining members depend on the value of `type`.
 * `nodes`: array of string node names to set on the scene.

 ## Item Lists